-Oral Health Care in Tanzania
+Oral Health Care Program

 Using an inter-disciplinary approach to achieve sustainability, we strive to build the capacity of health professionals in Tanzania to tackle the oral health workforce shortage, particularly dentists and dental therapists.
 We work in partnership with different government bodies, dental institutions, and organizations in the country and align our work with the strategic oral health plan of the Ministry of Health and Social Welfare.

 We believe oral health is essential to an individual’s overall general health and that when a community receives access to oral health care prevention, education and services, they’re healthier and happier places to live.
 Tanzania, a country where MCW has been working in the field of oral health since 2001, has 1 dentist for every 120,000 people (the WHO recommends a ratio of 1:75,000).
 To address this challenge, MCW Global’s oral health projects are rooted in a belief in the power of preventive oral health care services (education, screening, and treatment), as they offer the only realistic solution to relieving the oral health disease burden in the country.
 We also believe that good oral health habits begin at an early age.

 Contents of the Program